Board of Directors – Missouri Mental Health Foundation

 J. Michael Keller

-Mary Parrigon has worked for the Ozark Center in Joplin, Missouri for 25 years, currently serving as the Executive Director.
+Mary Parrigon has worked for the Ozark Center in Joplin, Missouri for over 25 years, currently serving as the Chief Operations Officer.
 She previously served as the CFO, Director of Administrative Support Services, and an accountant.
 She obtained her Certified Public Accountant in 1988.; She also holds the position as Chairman of Executive Committee with the Missouri Coalition of Community Behavioral Healthcare, Treasurer and Board Member of the Alliance of Southwest Missouri in Joplin, Healthcare Financial Management Association Member, Institute of Management Accountants member, and Extraordinary Minister and Trainer at St. Mary’s Church.
 In 2002, she was the recipient of the American Business Woman Association – Woman of the Year.

 Known in the healthcare field in the Kansas City area, Trafton has over 25 years of experience in healthcare settings including behavioral health, community and hospital healthcare.
 Trafton worked for Two Rivers Behavioral Health System of UHS Inc. in 2016 as Chief Executive Officer/Managing Director.
 For 19 years, he worked at Truman Medical Centers’ Behavioral Health Division and including eight years as an Administrator.
 Trafton holds a National Certification and License as a Professional Counselor in the State of Missouri with a Master’s degree from Avila University.
 He is also a member of the American College of Healthcare Executives.